-The Ministry does not record families on the Housing Register, but rather households, which are based off the number of primary applicants.
+The Ministry does not record the number of families on the Housing Register, but rather households, which are based off the number of primary applicants.
 This is because the adults involved in a single household may not be related to each other/consider themselves a family.